kneath/kneath.github.com/about/index.md

 * [Product](/posts/product/)
 * [Pixels don't care](/posts/pixels-dont-care/)

-I most recently lead Product at GitHub, but decided to leave in mid 2014 for family & balance reasons.
-I'm currently working on a few projects of my own, but I'm open to future opportunities and available for limited consulting in the areas of product design & growth strategy.
+Most recently, I lead Product at GitHub, but decided to leave in mid 2014 to be able to spend time with my family during a difficult patch, and regain some balance in my life.
+I'm currently working on a few projects of my own, but I'm open to future opportunities, and available for limited consulting in the areas of product design & growth strategy.
 If you'd like to get in touch, <a href="mailto:kyle@warpspire.com">send me an email</a>.

 * * * *

-I've had the privilege of working with some of the smartest people in software throughout my career, and as a result I've been able to be a part of some really exciting projects.
+I've been able to work with some seriously smart individuals throughout my career, and as a result, I've been able to be a part of some really exciting projects.
+These are some I'm most proud of.

 ## GitHub 2009-2014